barrett203/CapstoneStudy_GoogleAnalytics/README.md

 ### Limitations:

-* The sample size is small as only 30 individuals were considered, making it difficult to extrapolate results to a wider population.
+* The sample size is small as 33 individuals were considered, making it difficult to extrapolate results to a wider population.

-* The data is about six years old; the FitBit devices have likely evolved to deliver more accurate results.
+* The data is about nine years old; the FitBit devices have likely evolved to deliver more accurate results.

 * Since the data was collected through a survey, the results may not be accurate as such participants may not provide honest and accurate answers.
+* There are some significant gaps in the data.
+For instance, data relating to weight only has information from eight users

 # Process